Six family types and their unique dynamics

 Different family types are not only common but also much more accepted than they were in the past.
 It's not uncommon to be raised by a single mother or be part of a mixed family.
 Each family type (there are six main ones that people agree on) has a unique family dynamic.

 Learning about your family type and thinking about how it affects your family dynamic can help bring you clarity about your family challenges or give you insight into the process of going through a big shift in your family structure.
 Looking at family type and dynamics can also give you a better idea of the strengths and weaknesses that your family is likely working with.

 Six different family types and their unique family dynamics

 Though the exact definition of a family depends largely on individual interpretations and cultural norms, there are some sources that define at least six unique family types that follow their own set of dynamics and structures.

 1. Nuclear family

 Nuclear families, also known as elementary or traditional families, consist of two parents (usually married or common law) and their children.
-Nuclear families may have one or more children who are biological or adopted, but the main idea is that the parents are raising their kids together in the family home.
+Nuclear families typically have one or more children; they may be biological or adopted, but the main idea is that the parents are raising their kids together in the family home.

 - Financially stable, both parents usually work now